Amyotrophic lateral sclerosis (ALS)

 In an estimated third of cases with bulbar-onset ALS, the first signs of disease may include difficulty chewing, speaking, or swallowing.4,6,8 Patients may also present with limb symptoms.4

-Hallmarks of the condition include progressive muscle weakness accompanied by muscle atrophy, fasciculations, muscle cramps, and slowness of movement.6
+Hallmarks of the condition include progressive muscle weakness accompanied by muscle atrophy, fasciculations, muscle cramps, and slowness of movement.6 In later-stage disease, muscles of the eyes and bladder may be affected.8

-The onset of weakness in ALS is usually focal and typically spreads to adjacent body regions.6 There is usually a recognisable association between spreading of the disease within the motor system and neuroanatomic progression in myotomes and the motor cortex.6
+The onset of weakness in ALS is usually focal and typically spreads to adjacent areas of the body.6 There is usually a recognisable association between spreading of the disease within the motor system and neuroanatomic progression in myotomes and the motor cortex.6 When lower motor neurons become affected they initially show excessive electrical irritability, leading to fasciculations.8 As the neurons degenerate, they lose effector synaptic connectivity and muscle atrophy follows.8

 Determining a diagnosis of ALS

-Symptoms of ALS are nonspecific to the disease and may resemble other neuromuscular diseases.16 Early diagnosis can be challenging, especially in cases where motor symptoms are confined to 1 region, or to upper motor neuron (UMN) and lower motor neuron (LMN) systems only.6 Misdiagnosis, common in the early stage, can therefore delay ALS diagnosis.16 A lack of existing confirmatory biomarkers means that clinical progression must usually be observed before confirmation of a diagnosis.16 The time taken to demonstrate this has led to reports of a mean or median diagnostic delay: despite a mean age of onset of ~62 years, the mean age of diagnosis is 64 years and median age is 65 years, demonstrating a mean diagnostic delay of at least 12 months.15,16
+Symptoms of ALS are nonspecific to the disease and may resemble other neuromuscular diseases and diagnostic delays are common, particularly in the early stages of disease onset.16 Early diagnosis can be challenging, especially in cases where motor symptoms are confined to 1 region, or to upper motor neuron (UMN) and lower motor neuron (LMN) systems only.6 A lack of existing confirmatory biomarkers means that clinical progression must usually be observed before confirmation of a diagnosis.16

 The diagnostic criteria of ALS are:18